Glomerulus (kidney): Blood pressure regulation

 The walls of the afferent arteriole contain specialized smooth muscle cells that synthesize renin.
 These juxtaglomerular cells play a major role in the renin–angiotensin system, which helps regulate blood volume and pressure.

 Clinical significance

 Damage to the glomerulus by disease can allow passage through the glomerular filtration barrier of red blood cells, white blood cells, platelets, and blood proteins such as albumin and globulin.
 Underlying causes for glomerular injury can be inflammatory, toxic or metabolic.
 These can be seen in the urine (urinalysis) on microscopic and chemical (dipstick) examination.
 Glomerular diseases include diabetic kidney disease, glomerulonephritis (inflammation), glomerulosclerosis (hardening of the glomeruli), and IgA nephropathy.

-Due to the connection between the glomerulus and the glomerular filtration rate, the glomerular filtration rate is of clinical significance when suspecting a kidney disease, or when following up a case with known kidney disease, or when risking a development of renal damage such as beginning medications with known nephrotoxicity.
+Due to the connection between the glomerulus and the glomerular filtration rate, the glomerular filtration rate is of clinical significance when suspecting a kidney disease, when following up on a case of known kidney disease, or when evaluating the risk of further renal damage such as beginning medications with known nephrotoxicity.